arapulido/katacoda-scenarios/cluster-checks/step3.md

 Now that we have our Datadog agent up and running we will create a NGINX Kubernetes deployment with 3 pods.

-Open the file called `cluster-checks-files/nginx/nginx-deploy.yaml`{{open}} and check that we are going to create a regular 3 replicas NGINX deployment using a Docker image based on the `bitnami/nginx` image.
+Open the file called `cluster-checks-files/nginx/nginx-deploy.yaml`{{open}} and check that we are going to create a regular 3 replicas NGINX deployment using a Docker image based on the `bitnami/nginx` image and expose them as a ClusterIP service called `nginx`.

-Create the deployment applying that YAML file:
+Create the deployment and service applying that YAML file:

 `kubectl apply -f cluster-checks-files/nginx/nginx-deploy.yaml`{{execute}}

-Let's check the workloads that have been deployed:
+Let's check the workloads and service that have been deployed:

-`kubectl get deployment nginx`{{execute}}
+`kubectl get deployment nginx; kubectl get svc nginx`{{execute}}

+We are also going to deploy a `busybox` deployment to get regular traffic into our service:

+`kubectl apply -f cluster-checks-files/nginx/regular-traffic.yaml`{{execute}}

 If we run again the agent status command, we see that the NGINX check is not running: